woq-blended/woq.github.io/_posts/2015-01-03-castillo-01-initial-setup.markdown

 I have used

 {%highlight text%}
-Andreass-MacBook-Air:play andreas$ activator new castillo just-play-scala
+$ activator new castillo just-play-scala
 {%endhighlight%}

 The result on the command line should look like this: